audeering/w2v2-how-to/README.md

 The pre-trained model was pruned from 24 to 12 transformer layers before fine-tuning.
-Further details are given in the associated [paper](https://arxiv.org/abs/2203.07378).
+Further details are found in the according [paper](https://arxiv.org/abs/2203.07378).

 ## Quick start